mech78/Homey.Sonnen/Source/com.sonnen.battery/.roo/rules-code/rules.md

 - Run the app on Homey for debugging and testing using `homey app run --remote`
 - Install the app to Homey using `homey app install`

+### 17.2 Shell

+- Expect a shell compatible with Unix bash, i.e. in the VSCode terminal use `rm` to delete files, `mv` to move files.

 ---